Running Payroll in Kenya: Employment Taxes & Setup

 Payroll Cycle in Kenya

-The payroll cycle in Kenya is usually monthly, with employees being paid on the last day of the month.
+The payroll cycle in Kenya is usually monthly, with employees being paid on the last day of the month or as agreed in the employment contract.

 Bonus Payments in Kenya